|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health

 List of accreditations for the Child Care Assistance Program rate differential

-The Minnesota Department of Human Services recently completed a new process for approving accreditations for child care centers and school-age programs to qualify for the Child Care Assistance Program (CCAP) 15 percent rate differential, effective February 3, 2014.
+The Minnesota Department of Human Services approves accreditations for child care centers and school-age programs to qualify for the Child Care Assistance Program (CCAP) 15 percent rate differential.

-Current accrediting organizations and new accrediting organizations were required to apply by August 1, 2013, to be considered for approval.
+Accrediting organizations interested in seeking approval are required to apply by August 1, 2014.
 Read this FAQ (PDF) to learn more.